 1 1/2 cups cooked wild rice, save a bit for garnish

-Put parsnips though jalapeno in a pot and simmer 30 minutes till tender, then puree.
-If it’s very fibrous,strain, but I’ve never run into this problem.
-I imagine you might find this with very large parsnips, and if that’s the case, just chop them finer before putting them in the pot.
+While the rice is cooking, add parsnips, potatoes, onion, garlic, jalapeno and chicken broth to a large pot and simmer 30 minutes till tender, then puree.
+If it’s very fibrous, strain, but I’ve never run into this problem.
+I imagine you might find this with large, older parsnips, and if that’s the case, just chop them smaller before putting them in the pot.

-While you’re cooking the above, heat butter and saute celery, peppers, sweet potato and corn, about 10 minutes a side.
-You’ll want them soft and slightly browned in spots.
-Season with salt and pepper.
+While you’re cooking the above, heat butter and saute celery, peppers, sweet potato and corn, about 10 minutes on each side.
+The vegetables, when done, should be soft and slightly browned in spots.
+Season with salt and pepper to taste and add to the vegetable/stock mixture.

-I garnish with a small bit of the wild rice and red pepper.
+Garnish with a small bit of the wild rice and red pepper, if desired.

 - I’ve also gone to the the deli and asked them to cut me a slice about a 1/2 inch thick, then diced it and used it.
 Make sure it’s on sale – deli meat is pricey.

-- There have been many times, also, I’ve made it with regular turkey or chicken and added just two or three drops of liquid smoke (an all natural ingredient.)
-I do really like to keep it on hand for recipes like this or for recipes like bean soups when I’m not smoking or buying smoked meat for them.
+- I often make Wild Rice and Smoked Turkey Chowder with regular turkey or chicken and added just two or three drops of liquid smoke (an all natural ingredient.)
+I do really like to keep it on hand for recipes like this or for recipes like bean soups when I’m using smoked meat.

 First of all, this soup freezes beautifully.
-I always double and freeze half for another time.
-The sautéed corn, sweet potato, celery and pepper actually make a gorgeous side dish.
-Sometimes I’ll double that and freeze some of it, with or without the addition of wild rice.
+I always make extra and freeze for another time.
+The sautéed corn, sweet potato, celery and pepper actually make a gorgeous side dish and sometimes I’ll double that and freeze some of it (short-term) with or without the addition of wild rice.

 - Wild Rice: Look for it on sale around Christmas and Thanksgiving.
-If you don’t live “up North” have relatives bring you some – the price difference is amazing in different parts of the country, although it’s more widely available in the past few years with the advent of commercial wild rice.
+If you don’t live “up North” request it if you visitors from there- the price difference is amazing in different parts of the country, although it’s more widely available in the past few years with the advent of commercial wild rice.
 I’ll cook up the whole box or bag at once, then ziplock and freeze.
-It’s real easy to make my own rice blends, add to vegetables, waffles, bread, etc. It keeps nearly forever in your pantry, too, so don’t be afraid to pick up a larger bag if it’s on sale.
+It’s really easy, then, to make my own rice blends, add to vegetables, waffles, bread, etc. Dry, wild rice keeps nearly forever in your pantry, too, so don’t be afraid to pick up a larger bag if it’s on sale.
 Cost $1.40

 - Parsnips: They add a bit of a sharp bite, and really are dirt cheap, like most of the root vegetables.
 I wouldn’t leave them out for the world.
 Cost: 40 cents.
 If you haven’t cooked with parsnips, this is a great “starter” recipe.

 - Sweet potato: Seasonal now in the fall, they drop in price drastically before Thanksgiving.
-I bought at 69 cents a pound, used about 1/2 cup, so the cost for this recipe is 35 cents.
-If you have leftover sweet potato, you could add it instead – if it’s not too soft, go ahead and saute it for the nice char.
+They run between 49 at a low, and up, with a good sales price of about 69 cents a pound.
+I used about 1/2 cup, so the cost for this recipe is 35 cents.
+If you have leftover sweet potato, you could add it instead if it’s not too soft; go ahead and saute it for the nice char.
 Maybe if you’re making a sweet potato casserole for Thanksgiving, you’ll just want to set aside a bit of sweet potato for this dish.

-- Corn – Buy on sale with a coupon – mine was free but 30 cents a pound is not unreasonable.
+- Corn: Fresh corn is best in the summer, when sales run around 17 to 20 cents an ear, but in the winter frozen is reasonable.
+Buy on sale with a coupon – mine was free, but 30 cents a pound is not unreasonable.
 Cost 0.
-Again, leftover will be just fine if you have it.
+Left over corn will be just fine if you have it.

 Per Serving (excluding unknown items): 303 Calories; 9g Fat (25.9% calories from fat); 19g Protein; 38g Carbohydrate; 7g Dietary Fiber; 40mg Cholesterol; 606mg Sodium.
 Exchanges: 2 Grain(Starch); 2 Lean Meat; 1/2 Vegetable; 0 Non-Fat Milk; 1 Fat.